DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_undefined_fields.md

 # Undefined Fields
-The `Undefined Fields` constraint is a schema constraint that checks that a field is defined by the schema when a value is assigned to it.
+The `Undefined Fields` constraint is a Schema Constraint that checks that a field is defined by the schema when a value is assigned to it.

 ## Usage Example
 ```{eval-rst}